 If you do not appoint yourself as the initial trustee of your living trust you can name any mentally competent person who is at least 18 years old.
 For revocable living trusts, the trustor commonly names him or herself as the trustee or his or her spouse.
 In other cases the spouses are the co-trustees.
 If your spouse is not the trustee or co-trustee, you could name your spouse as the successor trustee.
 However, it is up to you to name as the trustee someone who you know well and who is trustworthy.
 In some cases in may be appropriate to name a corporate trustee such as a bank, attorney or professional trust company as the trustee.

 Because of the use of the phrase "trust fund kid," it is commonly believed that only wealthy people have the need for a trust.
 This is not a case.
 There are many different reasons to set up a trust.
-The amount of money that is needed to fund a trust depends on the purpose of the trust.
+As an experienced Long Island living trusts lawyer will explain, the amount of money that is needed to fund a trust depends on the purpose of the trust.
 It is not unusual for a trust to be initially funded with very little money, and then more is added over time.
-Furthermore, trust property can include assets other than cash.What are some of the responsibilities of the trustee?
+Furthermore, trust property can include assets other than cash.Responsibilities of the trustee

 In general, the trustee is responsible for managing a trust's property according to the terms of the trust agreement, for the benefit of the trust beneficiaries.
 The exact duties of the trustee depend on the type of assets held in the trust as well as the terms of the trust.
 For example, if the trust holds real estate, the trustee will be responsible for maintaining the property, paying the mortgage, and collecting rent it the property is rental property.
 If the property includes bank accounts and investment accounts, the trustee will be responsible for managing the investments and making appropriate deposits to and withdrawals from the accounts.
 If the trust directs monthly distributions to the trust beneficiary, then the trustee must do so.